UltraPass-Identity-Corp/ultrapassid.docs/docs/API Reference/UAuth/uauth.md

 # UAuth Integrations

-UAuth is a secure and flexible authentication product that allows you to integrate with various systems and applications.
+UAuth is a secure and flexible decentralized identity provider that enables privacy preserving authentication in various systems and applications.
 UAuth supports two different types of integrations: standards based OIDC and RESTful API.

 - **OIDC** stands for OpenID Connect, which is a standard protocol for identity verification and authorization.
 OIDC integration enables you to use UAuth as an identity provider for any system or application that supports OIDC.
 - **API** integration allows you to use UAuth's proprietary API for systems that do not have OIDC support but have the capability to call a RESTful web service.
 API integration requires more support and development, but provides a more flexible integration; allowing modern authentication flows to be consumed from legacy applications.